 - Turn your Glowforge on.

-- Yes: Continue with the next step.
+- If your print head now moves: Continue with the next step.

 Troubleshoot your Wi-Fi to ensure it’s uploading images successfully